cryobry/installjrmc/README.md

 # installJRMC

-This program will install [JRiver Media Center](https://www.jriver.com/) (JRMC) and associated services on most major Linux distros.
+This self-contained program will install [JRiver Media Center](https://www.jriver.com/) and associated services on most major Linux distros.

+You can always find the latest version of installJRMC, changelog, and documentation in [my repository](https://git.bryanroessler.com/bryan/installJRMC).

 ## Executing

 `installJRMC [--option [ARGUMENT]]`

 Running `installJRMC` without any options will install the latest version of JRiver Media Center (MC) from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager (`--install repo`).
-If any other option is specified, then the default install method (i.e. `--install repo` or `--install local`) will need to be explicitly specified.
+If any other option is passed, then the default install method (i.e. `--install repo` or `--install local`) must be specified.
 This makes it possible to install services and containers independent of MC.

 ## Options